 West Wycombe is a historic village which is largely owned by the National Trust, The village features many buildings of architectural value which were built between the 16th and 18th centuries The Mausoleum and Golden Ball above West Wycombe village are impressive local landmarks, visually dominating the village and local landscape for miles.

-Please bring a packed lunch and water for the walk.
-The walk will finish at about 5.00pm and include a 30 min lunch stop, however the time may be earlier or later than this depending on the weather and pace (we have a relaxed pace which includes sightseeing and photography).
+Lunch and Finish: Please bring a packed lunch and water for the walk.
+Our walks usually finish at about 4.00pm and include a 30 min lunch stop, however the time may be earlier or later than this depending on the weather and pace (we have a relaxed pace which includes sightseeing and photography).

-Train: The 09.52 train from London Marylebone gets to Seer Green and Jordans for 10.31am.
-See Chiltern Railways
+Train: The 9.33am from London Marylebone gets to High Wycombe for 10.16am.

 RSVP: The organizers monitor non-attendance; we will ban anyone who 'no shows' twice for our events.
 You are also asked to please update your RSVP at least 24 hours beforehand.
 Please see our RSVP policy

 Weather: Updates will be posted; see also BBC Weather

 Please see our weather policy

 Dog Policy: As a group we allow and enjoy dogs on our walks, however we do ask dog owners to read our dog policy